sqroot-eu/sqroot.eu/_posts/2013/2013-03-17-raising-awareness-about-it-education-in-estonia-summary-of-it-night-2013-roela.markdown

 Two things that bugged me quite a lot: the "official" radio for the event, <a href="http://www.keilanoortekeskus.ee/?leht=iv&amp;keel=est">KRaadio</a> was playing from the home-cinema system, but kids still put on their own "cool" music, often from several different sources.
 Yes, everyone, including me, thinks their music taste is good (or the best), but at times some restraint is needed.
 Thankfully, when asked to behave, they did.
 The other thing was the quick loss of focus, but that is only to be expected.
 The ones who found IT / media interesting were able to focus, those who didn't quickly fell back to their routine of computer games or watching TV.

 Also a valuable lesson - you can not do improv/social games without preparation and in the span of ten minutes, without first grounding the tension / insecurity / fear of the participants.
-We do warmup exercises for an hour with <a href="http://jaa.ee/stuudio">Improstuudio</a> (improvisational theatre group by <a href="http://jaa.ee/stuudio">Improgrupp Jaa!</a>) for a reason.
+We do warmup exercises for an hour with [Improstuudio](http://improv.ee/koolitus) (improvisational theatre group by [Improgrupp Jaa!](http://jaa.ee)) for a reason.
 The goal of the introductory games was to loosen people and get comfortable with spending the night together (you know what I mean), but there weren't enough strangers (as mentioned, some kids from afar didn't make it) and I kind of screwed up by letting my tension show.
 The instructor should be calm, confident and energetic.

 <h1>Programming Workshop For Beginners</h1>